 I’ve been an expat most of my adult life, moving from country to country and along life’s path as it opened up to me.
-However, until this year I never identified as a Digital Nomad.
+However, until this year I never identified as a Digital Nomad or being Location Independent.
 Pretty much because I wasn’t, even though most people in my life saw me that way.
 I’m a Californian and have worked in digital comms in Spain, India, China, Hong Kong, and Malaysia for local start-ups.
 Never on assignment as a foreign worker for a large company and rarely working freelance.
 So sure, the past couple of decades I’ve lived a nomadic existence but I wasn’t location-independent.

 Until this year.

 My daughter is off at uni now and I still have a weight of financial responsibility on my shoulders, but I’m freer to explore alternate realities for myself.
 So I am doing what makes me happiest …. engaging online and telling stories.
 Some of the time for myself on my YouTube channel and blogs (this one and my Asia travel blog Luxury Bucket List).
 And some of the time for my clients around the world.
 I work with brands and small businesses ranging from travel agencies, a global beauty brand, local hotspots, and even a TV celebrity.
 And I’m happy.
 Happier than I’ve been in years, in fact.

 This path isn’t for everyone, which I know very well because it took me years to take the plunge.
 It’s as rich with benefits as it is fraught with pitfalls.
 It’s exciting, dynamic, and easy to fall in love with it.

 So far in the past 30 days I’ve worked from downtown Kuala Lumpur, from Indonesia, and with a glass of wine in hand on the coast of the busiest sea thoroughfare in Asia.